I-400-class submarine: Origins

 The I-400 class was the brainchild of Admiral Isoroku Yamamoto, Commander-in-Chief of the Japanese Combined Fleet.
-Shortly after the attack on Pearl Harbor, he conceived the idea of taking the war to the United States mainland by making aerial attacks against cities along the U.S. western and eastern seaboards using submarine-launched naval aircraft.
+Shortly after the attack on Pearl Harbor, he conceived the idea of making raids on the United States mainland by launching aerial attacks against cities along the U.S. western and eastern seaboards using submarine-launched naval aircraft.
 He commissioned Captain Kameto Kuroshima to make a feasibility study.

 Yamamoto submitted the resulting proposal to Fleet Headquarters on 13 January 1942.
 It called for 18 large submarines capable of making three round-trips to the west coast of the United States without refueling or one round-trip to any point on the globe.
 They also had to be able to store and launch at least two attack aircraft armed with one torpedo or 800 kg bomb.
 By 17 March, general design plans for the submarines were finalized.
 Construction of I-400 commenced at Kure Dock Yards on 18 January 1943, and four more boats followed: I-401 (April 1943) and I-402 (Oct 1943) at Sasebo; I-403 (Sept 1943) at Kobe and I-404 (February 1944) at Kure.
 Only three were completed.

-Following Yamamoto's death in April 1943, the number of aircraft-carrying submarines to be built was reduced from eighteen to nine, then five and finally three.
+Following Yamamoto's elimination in April 1943, the number of aircraft-carrying submarines to be built was reduced from eighteen to nine, then five and finally three.
 Only I-400 and I-401 actually entered service; I-402 was completed on 24 July 1945, five weeks before the end of the war, but never made it to sea.